Will Smith Player Props: Dodgers vs. Athletics

-On Wednesday, Will Smith (batting .211 in his past 10 games) and the Los Angeles Dodgers face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
+On Thursday, Will Smith (hitting .179 in his past 10 games) and the Los Angeles Dodgers face the Oakland Athletics, whose starting pitcher will be JP Sears.
 First pitch is at 10:10 PM ET.

-He is looking to get back on track after he struck out four times in his most recent game against the Athletics.
+In his last game, he went 1-for-4 with a double and an RBI against the Athletics.

 Will Smith Game Info & Props vs. the Athletics